pablo53/devops-lab/README.md

 and the optional `[<tag_list>]` is the list of tags associated with this GitLab runner.
 This registration script also makes the GitLab runner accept untagged jobs.

+### Jenkins

+Jenkins UI link on host machine is `http://localhost:30880`.

+On the first run, Jenkins generates password stored locally in `/var/jenkins_home/secrets/initialAdminPassword` file (which maps to `kubernetes/volumes/jenkins/data/secrets/initialAdminPassword`).
+You can also see it from the container log.

 ### Redmine

 Redmine UI can be reached from host at `http://localhost:32300`.
 On first login attempt, use username `admin` and password `admin`.